Optimization of escape kinetics by reflecting and resetting: Model

 The Langevin equation \cite{gardiner2009}

 describes the noise driven motion of the overdamped particle in an external potential.
 Here we assume that $V(x)$ is the general, single-well, power-law potential

 The random force $\xi(t)$ is approximated by the noise, which is modeled by the Gaussian white noise ($\langle \xi(t) \rangle = 0$ and $\langle \xi(t) \xi(s) \rangle=2 \sigma^2 \delta(t-s)$).
 The parameter $\kappa$ in Eq.~(\ref{eq:potential}) controls the steepness of the potential.
-In the limit of $\kappa\to\infty$, the single-well potential transforms into an infinite rectangular potential well with reflecting boundaries located at $\pm 1$.
-We restrict ourselves to the Gaussian white noise driving only for which trajectories of the processes generated by Eq.~(\ref{eq:langevin}) are continuous.
-The continuity of sample paths facilitates analysis of limiting cases.
+In the limit of $\kappa\to\infty$, the single-well potential transforms into an infinite rectangular potential well with reflecting boundaries located at $\pm 1$. \kct{Here, we restrict ourselves to the Gaussian white noise driving only.
+Under action of the Gaussian white noise trajectories of the processes generated by Eq.~(\ref{eq:langevin}) are continuous and closed formulas for the mean first passage time are known.
+Moreover, continuity of trajectories along with system symmetries simplifies the analysis of limiting cases because it allows for a transition between absorbing-absorbing and reflecting-absorbing setups, see the final part of Sec.~\ref{sec:results}. }

-We assume that the motion described by Eq.~(\ref{eq:langevin}) is limited to the $(-\infty,1)$ domain, because at $x=x_r=1$ the absorbing boundary is placed, while at $-\infty$ the external potential acts as the reflecting boundary.
+We assume that the motion described by Eq.~(\ref{eq:langevin}) is limited to the $(-\infty,1)$ domain, because at \kct{$x=x_b=1$} the absorbing boundary is placed, while at $-\infty$ the external potential acts as the reflecting boundary.
 Furthermore, the motion is affected by the so-called stochastic Poissonian resetting.
 More precisely, we apply the restarting with a fixed rate $r$ ($r>0$).
 The duration of time intervals $\tau$ between two consecutive resets follow the exponential distribution, $\phi(\tau)=r \exp{(-r \tau)}$, where $r$ is the restarting rate.
-After each reset the motion is started anew from $x=0$.
+After each reset the motion is started anew from \kct{$x = x_0 \equiv x(0)$}.
 The average time between two consecutive resets is equal to $1/r$.

 First, we assess how Poissonian resetting \cite{evans2011diffusion,evans2011diffusion-jpa} can be used to optimize mean first passage time (MFPT) from the half-line $(-\infty,1)$ for various single-well potentials, see Eq.~(\ref{eq:potential}).
 The MFPT is the average of the first passage times